IsaDash/HackIllinois2020/README.md

 - Sign in authorization works
 - Clean, simple design

+## What We Learned
+- Using different React Libraries
+- Learning how to use firebase, and connecting it with frontend

 ## What's next for UniStory
 - Creating a list of "Things To Do" for the players to complete.
 Players can get points for completing certain tasks.
 - Expand the number of buildings players can click into